About this guide

 Archives New Zealand Research Guide 3: War (PDF) - This guide details what is held in Archives New Zealand in relation to war.
 It is organised by period and war, focusing mostly on the Army and includes the First World War 1914-1918.

-Dominion Museum Building, Wellington. - Is home to a free First World War commemorative museum exhibition, developed by Sir Peter Jackson, for the duration of the centenary period.
+Dominion Museum Building, Wellington. - Is home to a world-class First World War commemorative exhibition, developed by Sir Peter Jackson, for the duration of the centenary period.

 - A global guide to the First World War - “Ten historians from 10 countries give a brief history of the First World War through a global lens.”
 Includes video, slideshows and interactive component.